BNN-UPC/ignnition/docs_rst/train_and_evaluate.rst

     model.computational_graph()

-An important consideration is that this functionality requires a valid definition of the train dataset or of the predict dataset.
-Thus, the user should specify at least one of them in the *train\_options.yaml*, just as we show below:
+An important consideration is that this functionality requires a valid definition of the training dataset or of the predicted dataset.
+Thus, the user should specify at least one of them in the *train_options.yaml*, just as we show below:

 .. code-block:: yaml